lklyne/lyleklyne.com/_posts/2016-03-03-laser-cutting.md

 ---

 <p class='regular' markdown='1'>
-	Laser Cutting is a quick way of bringing an idea into the physical world.
-I'll talk about my process of laser cutting a simple iPhone stand.
+	Laser cutting is a quick way of bringing an idea into the physical world.
+I'll talk about my process of designing and cutting a simple iPhone stand.
 </p>

 <p class="center"> * * * </p>